MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 *  The WebView2 Runtime.
 The Runtime generally provides the same web platform capabilities and update cadence as the Stable channel of the Microsoft Edge browser.
 Use the WebView2 Runtime in a production environment or to develop and test against the web platform that your users have today.

 *  A preview (Insider) Microsoft Edge browser channel.
 These Microsoft Edge preview channels are Beta, Dev, and Canary.
 Use this approach to test your app for forward-compatibility, so that you know if a breaking change is coming that will require updating your app.
-See [Switch to a preview channel to test upcoming APIs and features](../how-to/set-preview-channel.md).
+See [Testing upcoming APIs and features](../how-to/set-preview-channel.md).

 A production release of a WebView2 app can only use the WebView2 Runtime as the backing web platform, not Microsoft Edge.